yeyopepe/EasyML/README.md

 ```

 ### 5 - Improve your system
-Every time you finished a new operation (a get the real duration) you have a new record that you can use to improve your system.
+Every time you finished a new operation (a get the real duration) you can use your new record to improve your system.
 You can collect those data and train your system again in order to improve its future results.
 The way to do that is the same but using the method UpdateAndTrainAsync() in order to tell your system that it has to add the new data to the previous one.

 ```
 var task = ml.UpdateAndTrainAsync(newData); //A new task is triggered